Check out the Hardwood Floors magazine Resource Book with more than 3,400 listings of manufacturers, distributors, and other NWFA members.

 Grain: Open, slightly coarser (more porous) than white oak.
 Plainsawn boards have a plumed or flared grain appearance; riftsawn has a tighter grain pattern, low figuring; quartersawn has a flake pattern, sometimes called tiger rays or butterflies.

-Variations Within Species And Grades: Over 200 subspecies in North America; great variation in color and grain, depending on the origin of the wood and differences in growing seasons.
+Variations Within Species and Grades: Over 200 subspecies in North America; great variation in color and grain, depending on the origin of the wood and differences in growing seasons.
 Northern, Southern and Appalachian red oak can all be divided into upland and lowland species.

 Easily available.